Ek Doctor Ki Maut

-Ek Doctor Ki Maut is a 1990 Indian Hindi-language drama film by Tapan Sinha, which depicts the ostracism, bureaucratic negligence, reprimand and insult of a doctor and his research, instead of recognition.
+Ek Doctor Ki Maut is a 1990 Indian Hindi language drama film by Tapan Sinha, which depicts the ostracism, bureaucratic negligence, reprimand and insult of a doctor and his research, instead of recognition.
 The film is based on the 1982 Ramapada Chowdhury story Abhimanyu.
 The movie is loosely based on the life of Dr. Subhash Mukhopadhyay, an Indian physician who pioneered the In vitro fertilisation treatment around the same time when another leading scientist Dr. Robert Edwards was conducting separate experiments in England.

 Plot

 After years of painstaking research at the cost of his personal life, Dr. Dipankar Roy (Pankaj Kapur) discovers a vaccine for leprosy.
-The news is flashed over television, and overnight, an insignificant junior doctor receives international recognition.
+The news is splashed over television, and overnight, an insignificant junior doctor receives international recognition.
 Professional jealousy and abuse of power threaten Dr. Roy, even as the Secretary of Health reprimands him for breaking the news to the press.
 He is asked to report to the Director of Health.
-Professional colleagues Dr. Arijit Sen and Dr. Ramananda invite him to a lecture, but it is merely a pretense to humiliate him.
+Professional colleague Dr. Ramananda invites him to a lecture via proxies, but it is merely a pretense to humiliate him.
 Dr. Roy suffers a mild heart attack, but he refuses to go to the hospital.
 His wife (Shabana Azmi) and a few others like Dr. Kundu (Anil Chatterjee) and Amulya (Irfan Khan) stand by Dr. Roy, but the harassment continues; a letter from a British foundation, the John Anderson Foundation, is suppressed, and Dr. Roy is transferred to a remote village.
 The last straw is two American doctors receiving credit for discovering the same vaccine.
 Dr. Roy is shattered.

-However, in the end, Dr. Roy gets an invitation from the John Anderson Foundation inviting him to be a part of an eminent group of scientists working on other diseases.
-Dipankar Roy realizes that his research was fruitful.
+Dr. Roy gets an invitation from the John Anderson Foundation to be part of an eminent group of scientists working on other diseases.
+Dr. Roy realises that his research was fruitful.
 He also decides to accept the invitation, as he just wants to work for the betterment of mankind.